- Our Story|

 - Public Relations|

-This document defines the nonacademic criteria for advancement through and graduation from the School of Mass Communications at Virginia Commonwealth University.
+This document defines the nonacademic criteria for advancement through and graduation from The Robertson School of Media and Culture at Virginia Commonwealth University.

-The School of Mass Communications provides this description of technical standards to inform prospective and enrolled students of the skills required for the various professions within communications, including but not limited to print journalism, broadcast journalism, on-line journalism, advertising, public relations and photography.
+The Robertson School provides this description of technical standards to inform prospective and enrolled students of the skills required for the various professions within communications, including but not limited to print journalism, broadcast journalism, on-line journalism, advertising, public relations and photography.

 These technical standards reflect the performance abilities and characteristics that are necessary to successfully complete the requirements of the programs at the School.
 These standards are not requirements of admission into the program.
 People interested in applying for admission to the program should review these standards to develop a better understanding of the physical abilities and behavioral characteristics necessary to successfully complete the program.
 The School of Mass Communications complies with the requirements and spirit of Section 504 of the Rehabilitation Act and Americans with Disabilities Act of 1990.
 Therefore, the School will endeavor to make reasonable accommodations for students with disabilities who are otherwise qualified.